ghc-proposals/ghc-proposals/proposals/0000-abstract-q.rst

 Old versions of ``template-haskell`` would still be compatible with the new version of GHC, as they can simply ignore the new field.
 A new version of ``template-haskell`` can add the corresponding method to ``Quasi`` and use the field from ``MetaHandlers`` to implement it.

 ``Q`` is wired-in to GHC.
-This fixes a single definition for each version of GHC.
+This fixes a single definition of it for each version of GHC.
 Since it is implemented in terms of ``Quasi``, it is also fixed.
-By breaking this tight coupling, we allow ``template-haskell``\'s interface to be compatible with a greater range of GHC versions and to evolve independently of it.
+By breaking this tight coupling, we allow ``template-haskell``\'s interface to potentially be compatible with a greater range of GHC versions and to evolve independently of it.

 Our new definition of ``Q`` is also easier to optimise for the compiler, since it uses a known ``Monad``.
 Though this is a minor benefit, since the runtime performance of splices is rarely an issue.
+It also has potential to interface well with the ``bluefin``/``effectful`` family of effects libraries, which are implemented in terms of ``IO``, and could not express Template Haskell effects previously.

 Proposed Change Specification
 -----------------------------